 Keyword Planning Basics

-Keyword Planning, Keyword Research, Keyword Targeting or Keyword Strategy.
+Keyword Planning, Keyword Research, Keyword Targeting, Keyword Strategy.

-They all mean the same thing and are terms you will hear whenever SEO or digital marketing is mentioned, it seems seem very important but what does it mean?
+They all mean the same thing and are terms you will hear when SEO or digital marketing is mentioned, it seems important but what does it mean?

 Keyword Planning Is: